Fernie & District Historical Society

 The Fernie Archives Centre & Collections Centre protects and preserves over 10,000 documents, photographs and historical artifacts.
 The society follows heritage practices to ensure that these items are maintained for the future benefit of the community.
 The Archives Centre facility is provided courtesy of Fernie Scotiabank.

-Public programming includes education services, free and paid events including the popular Lunch & Learn Series and various community engagement efforts, plus larger festivals such as the annual Fernie Chautauqua Festival.
+Public programming includes education services, free and paid events including public lectures, tours, and various community engagement efforts, plus larger festivals such as the annual Fernie Chautauqua Festival.

 Our Strategic Direction